proletariat-solutions/proletariat-budget-core/docs/ADRs/0002-string-ids-in-api-contracts.md

 - Our default database (MySQL) uses numeric `BIGINT` IDs
 - Different databases might use different ID formats (numeric, UUID, etc.)
 - Frontend applications need to handle these IDs consistently
-- JSON doesn't have a specific type for 64-bit integers, which can lead to precision issues

 ## Decision